Resale Flats may be Cheaper, Hassle-free

 One also needs to check the entire history of agreements pertaining to that property.

-“Documents relating to that sale going back to the very first purchase from the original develop
+“Documents relating to that sale going back to the very first purchase from the original developer will be needed in original,” says Rajev Sharma.

 Always insist on the ‘chain of documents’ — all the agreements effecting ‘buying and selling of property’ till date since it was constructed.
 If you were to go for a housing loan, the bank will insist on all the documents, failing which your home loan may not go through.
 So if you are going for a loan from a bank, before paying the token amount, do ask for all documents.